pypeit/PypeIt/doc/quicklook.rst

 pypeit_ql_mos
 =============

-This script performs a boxcar extraction of a long or multi-slit observation taken with one of PypeIt's spectrographs
+This script performs a boxcar (only) extraction of a long or multi-slit observation taken with one of PypeIt's spectrographs